w3c/wot-architecture/USE-CASES/smartcity-health-monitoring.md

 * Instead of simply a notification, an action may be taken, such as closing or refusing to open a gate at the entrance to a building, to prevent sick employees from entering the building.
+* To generate statistics, for example to count the number of people with fevers, then unique individuals need to be indentified to avoid counting the same person more than once.
+* The same sensors might be used to determine the number of people in an area and send a notification if crowded conditions are detected, in order to support social distancing behaviour (for instance, supporting an app that notifies users when a destination is crowded) in a pandemic situation.

 ### Gaps: